Are you looking for the best rod and reel combo?

 Experienced anglers looking to up their game move from spinning gear to baitcasters.
 Baitcasters allow far more control over the lure.
 The spool of a baitcaster spins freely, which enables the angler to control the speed and distance the lure travels.
 A baitcaster is also far more accurate.
-You can toss a jig right into the exact spot underneath that cover or dock you’d never be able to do with a spinning rod.
+You can toss a jig right into the exact spot underneath that cover or dock you’d never be able to do with spinning rods.

 With that said, the first time you pick up a baitcaster, you’re bound to have a steep learning curve.
 Since the spool free spins, the line can end up going faster than the lure.
 This ends in tragedy.
 The horrible “birds’ nest.”
 I’ve gotten them so bad that I’ve just given up and cut the line off my reel.
 It’s been years since then, but it could happen on my next bass trip.